Gaurav Singh

 Two ideas reshaped how I taught.
 Paul Graham's line that a programming language should feel like pencil and paper changed how I designed my programming courses, away from ceremony and toward something you just pick up and think with.
 And Dr. Naveen's insistence on prototyping kept proving itself in the room.
 A trip to Shimoga with foundation-year students made the same point in a different key: a lot of the real learning happens outside the classroom.

 Working with Venkat on the first programming course in the series let me refine all of this, and I owe Naveen the chance to build that series at all.
-Set against 2016 and 2017, I could finally see myself developing as an educator: less anxious, more willing to experiment, more able to meet different students where they were.
+Set against 2016 and 2017, I could finally see myself developing as an educator, less anxious, more willing to experiment, better at meeting different students where they were.